Creative Development

 LGBTQIA+ · ADHD · AuDHD · BIPOC · and counting

 LGBTQIA+.
 ADHD.
 AuDHD.
 BIPOC.
 Each one is a shorthand for a longer story.
-Alphabet Soup is what happens when all of those stories end up in the same room together — not managing each other, not explaining themselves, just getting on with making something.
+Alphabet Soup is what happens when we all get together, combining our unique talents and experiences to make something extra tasty.

 The Kitchen is a place where queer, Black and neurodiverse artists come together to figure out what we want to say and how we want to say it.
 We take ideas from generation to performance by way of our own special melting pot — and the results are delicious…